MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/ediscovery/resolve-ediscovery-issues.md

 1. Try using another client to download.

-2. Remove old searches that are no longer required.
-To do this, run the [Remove-ComplianceSearch](/powershell/module/exchange/remove-compliancesearch) cmdlet.
+2. Remove old searches that are no longer required by running the [Remove-ComplianceSearch](/powershell/module/exchange/remove-compliancesearch) cmdlet.

 3. Make sure to download to a local drive.

-4. Make sure that the virus scanner is not running.
+4. Make sure that the virus scanner isn't running.

 5. Make sure that no other export is downloading to the same folder or any parent folder.

-6. If the previous steps do not work, disable zipping and de-duplication.
+6. If the previous steps don't work, disable zipping and de-duplication.

 7. If step 6 works, then the issue occurs because of a local virus scanner or a disk issue.

-If none of these steps solve the problem, gather the output for Get-ComplianceSearch and Get-ComplianceSearchAction before creating a support case.
+If none of these steps solve the problem, gather the output of `Get-ComplianceSearch` and `Get-ComplianceSearchAction` before creating a support case.